 You May Also Like: How to Learn the Basics of PowerPoint

 Hope you liked this article, we thought it was great fun to write this article.
-Since kindergarten is not really our area of expertise, we have done a lot of research as well as talking to people working with kindergarten kids.
+Since kindergarden is not really our area of expertise, we have done a lot of research as well as talking to people working with kindergarden kids.
 Feel free to ask if you have questions or feedback or need expert help with building PowerPoint presentations.